LanceMcCarthy/GoldenClouds/index.md

 * The 240v appliances like A/C, dryer, hot water, hot tub will not be powered; this gives you the longest time on battery (3-4 hours vs 15-20 minutes).
 * The internet infrastructure is on an additional battery system, so you should have internet for much longer (*assuming the reason for the power outage didn't also knock down the fiber optic lines*).

-> TIP: If the power happens to go out during sunny weather, you will get nearly unlimited power from the solar and battery system as long as the load isn't past the capacity.
+> **➡️** If the power happens to go out during sunny weather, you will get nearly unlimited power from the solar and battery system as long as the load isn't past the capacity.
 However, if there is no sun, only the batteries will be powering the house.
 Consider being strategic during such periods to get the full backup time.

 ### Wi-Fi